Wildlander-mod/Support/Docs/Modding.md

 **Original Mod name. and link**

-E.G Inns Can be Closed - https://www.nexusmods.com/skyrimspecialedition/mods/57407?tab=description
+Inns Can be Closed - https://www.nexusmods.com/skyrimspecialedition/mods/57407?tab=description

 **What does your patch do?**